dfinson/apifi/README.md

 ```
     static <T, E extends ApiMetaOperations<T>> List<T>
-    addCollection(DataManager<T> dataManager, List<T> input, E metaOps) {
+    addCollection(DataManager<T> dataManager, List<T> input, E apiHooks) {
-        metaOps.preAddEntities(input);
+        apiHooks.preAddEntities(input);
         val result = dataManager.saveAll(input);
-        metaOps.postAddEntities(result);
+        apiHooks.postAddEntities(result);
         return result;
     }
 ```
-Note the two lines `metaOps.preAddEntities(input);`, and `metaOps.postAddEntities(result);`.
-These method calls allow for the `metaOps` instance which was passed as an argument to execute custom defined logic before and / or after the core logic.
+Note the two lines `apiHooks.preAddEntities(input);`, and `apiHooks.postAddEntities(result);`.
+These method calls allow for the `apiHooks` instance which was passed as an argument to execute custom defined logic before and / or after the core logic.
 This pattern repeats itself in the same manner in all of the other `ApiLogic` methods, allowing for the execution of custom defined logic prior to or following mutations and queries.

-In order to make use of this, the class type token of the developers custom child-class of `ApiMetaOperations<T>` must be passed as an argument to the `@ApiLevelMetaOperations(...)` annotation.
+In order to make use of this, the class type token of the developers custom child-class of `ApiMetaOperations<T>` must be passed as an argument to the `@ApiHooksAndCustomResolvers(...)` annotation.
 In order to understand how to make practical use of this feature, observe the `ApiMetaOperations<T>` source code:
 ```
 @Component
 public class ApiMetaOperations<T> {